-Ancient, extreme and legendary and only partially protected
+Ancient, extreme, legendary and only partly protected

 The Kalmiopsis is a stark ancient land of deep canyons, endless ridges and hauntingly beautiful rivers.
 It lies a little inland from Southwest Oregon’s Wild Rivers Coast in the Siskiyou Mountains of the Klamath-Siskiyou Eco-region, but it’s a land apart from all surrounding it.

 The botanical richness of the Kalmiopsis is legendary.
 It’s host to one of the highest concentration of rare endemic plants in North America.
+Streams like Rough and Ready Creek are literally rivers of flowers.

-Kalmiopsis Country – a job half done
+Kalmiopsis Wilderness – a job half done

-At the heart of the Kalmiopsis is the 179,000 acre Congressionally designated Kalmiopsis Wilderness.
+At the heart of Kalmiopsis Country is the 179,000 acre Congressionally designated Kalmiopsis Wilderness.
 Surrounding it are two large Inventoried Roadless Areas, the North and South Kalmiopsis and smaller Roadless Areas—Packsaddle, Briggs, Squaw Mountain, Shasta Costa, Windy Valley and North Fork Smith.

 The South and North Kalmiopsis Roadless Areas are managed under the the Roadless Area Conservation Rule but the regulation does not protect roadless areas from mining and off-highway vehicle use.
 These are the principle threats to the integrity of the South Kalmiopsis Roadless Area especially.
 Nor did the rule prevent the Bush Administration from the travesty of post-fire logging in parts of both the North and South Kalmiopsis in 2005.